-I know I already mentioned a book of the week/month board, but if your school hallway is lined with ugly lockers, maybe this would be a great time to transform them into book spines.
+I know, I already mentioned a book of the week or month board, but if your school hallway is lined with ugly lockers, maybe this would be a great time to transform them into book spines.
 Doing this makes kids feel like they have entered into a whimsical land where they are the tiny ones in a land of giants.

 12 .
 Inspiring Teachers Wall

 One thing that gets overlooked in a school, surprisingly, is the teachers.
 There is stress, burnout, and negativity.
 However, having a wall where students can give a shout-out to the teachers who have inspired them the most gives a needed morale boost to those giving their all.